 A crystalline material is, in essence, a group of electrons and ions interacting with each other.
 One can then (correctly) imagine that the fundamental equation of solids is well-known and is nothing but the Schrödinger equation of quantum mechanics.
 The sheer amount of atoms in a piece of material, however, not only makes this equation unsolvable, but would also turn the solution useless in practice.
-One of the main goals of condensed matter physics is to come up with theoretical frameworks that find the right balance between generality and simplicity, in order to understand and predict emergent phenomena arising from many-body interactions in materials.
+One of the main goals of condensed matter physics is to come up with theoretical frameworks that find the right balance between generality and simplicity.

 I work on developing theories that capture emergent aspects of many-body interactions in solids, and on identifying the right approximations to make the final equations general and accurate but still solvable in practice.